The Sex Addiction FAQ

 Where do I start?

-If you've decided you are sexually addicted then you need to decide if you want to overcome it, if you want to overcome it on your own, or if you want help.
-The Most Personal Addiction can help you with those issues.
-Also, check The Advisories and The Home Page Topics for more insights about sex addiction and overcoming it.
+If you've decided you are sexually addicted then you need to decide if you want to overcome it, if you want to overcome it on your own, or if you want help. can help you with those issues.
+Also, check Most Personal Addiction for more insights about sex addiction and overcoming it.

 You say that addictive sex is a relationship problem.
 Why?

 Because sex is an emotional issue.
 One thing I teach all my clients, especially when it comes to marriage counseling: "emotional intercourse precedes sexual intercourse."
 To put it another way, the kind of sex you seek indicates the kind of intimate relationships you want.
-Take a look at the Sex Addiction Interview and The Advisories, The Home Page Topics and, of course, The Most Personal Addiction for more insights into this issue.
+Take a look at the and Addiction Interview, and, of course, for more insights into this issue.
+Most Personal Addiction

 I was sexually abused in my childhood.
 How will that impact the counseling?

 It won't.
 This counseling is based on keeping you focused in the present and making your life work today.
 Take a look at Chapter 6 in, "Stop Sex Addiction Here and Now Naturally."
 Most Personal Addiction